 To all 90’s babies out there, have a good time and visit this playful cafe in Leonard Wood Road.
 Generation Y Cafe not just offers cold drinks and meals, but they also offer a handful of activities that all our 90’s folks will surely love.

 You can eat and drink while playing board games!
 They also have the Classic Family Computer!
 It’s a good vibe place for everyone of any generation.
 Generation Y Café is located at 3rd Floor of Leonard Wood Terraces (beside PhilHealth Building), Leonard Wood Road in Baguio City.
-They are open everyday from 11:00 AM to 8:30 PM.
-Click here to go back to the top.
+They are open every Monday to Saturday from 9:00 AM to 5:00 PM.

 Te Quiero Tapos Bar and Restaurant